neonturtle-2/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A project on creating an AI that would learn how to play the game of tic-tac-toe from scratch.
-Started on 8/23/2026 and     finished on 9/4/2026.
+Started on August 29, 2026 and finished on September 5, 2026.
 ## What I built
 An actual game of tic-tac-toe and an AI that would learn how to play the game using the programming language Python.
 ## How It Works